-Of course you can mash more than just potato in it and it’s perfect for making baby food too.
-The medium setting is also good for squeezing water out of your greens so I know where my cooked spinach is going now!
-There is also a handy notch on the ricer which allows you to rest it over a bowl whilst you plunge the lever.
-What’s more you can put it on the top rack of your dishwasher to clean it.
+A handy notch on the ricer allows you to rest it over a bowl while you plunge the lever.
+What’s more, you can put it on the top rack of your dishwasher to clean it.

 For your chance to win simply fill in the Rafflecopter at the bottom of this post.